-Are There Any Risks to Feeding Fennel to My Guinea Pigs?
+Are There Any Risks to Giving Fennel to My Guinea Pigs?

-Despite the associated risks with feeding fennel to your guinea pigs, those risks are controllable if you regulate the amount of fennel guinea pigs eat.
+Despite the associated risks with feeding this herb to your guinea pigs, those risks are controllable if you regulate the amount of fennel guinea pigs eat.

 When you feed your guinea pigs with too much fennel, it increases the risk of kidney stones because fennel contains calcium.

-If your guinea pig is under medication, you must avoid feeding fennel to your guinea pigs.
+If your guinea pig is under medication, you must avoid feeding fennels to your guinea pigs.

-In case you notice that your guinea pigs have shown some allergic reactions then immediately stop feeding your guinea pig’s fennel.
+In case you notice that your guinea pigs have shown allergies to this plant, eliminate it from your guinea pig’s meals.